Rogers (elbow) cleared waivers Wednesday and was outrighted to Triple-A Norfolk.

 With Dylan Bundy, Alex Cobb and Andrew Cashner all assured starting roles, it's down to Rogers, David Hess and Mike Wright for the final two openings.
 Though both Hess and Wright have more experience at the big-league level, both have largely floundered in their respective cameos and may offer less upside at this point than Rogers, a soft-tossing control specialist.
 Rogers owns a 3.86 ERA this spring but has given up four home runs and struck out only seven across 14 innings, so he's not without his warts either.

 Rogers has been sent home by the Orioles, Roch Kubatko of MASN Sports reports.

 Rogers was announced as being done as a starter last week and now will not pitch out of the bullpen either.
 He threw a career-high 151.1 innings split between Triple-A and the majors this season.
 In his 11.2 innings at the big-league level, he allowed 11 runs.

 Rogers will not take the mound as a starting pitcher again this season, Roch Kubatko of MASN Sports reports.

 Rogers has reached a career-high 151.1 innings between Triple-A and the majors this season, but could still be utilized as a reliever over the final few weeks of the season.
-The 24-year-old should enter spring training as a candidate for Baltimore's starting rotation in 2019.
+The 24-year-old should enter spring training as a candidate for Baltimore's starting rotation.